Carlism: Habsburgo-Borbón claim

-The eldest daughter of Infante Carlos, Duke of Madrid, was Blanca de Borbón y Borbón-Parma (1868–1949).
+The eldest daughter of Prince Carlos, Duke of Madrid, was Blanca de Borbón y Borbón-Parma (1868–1949).
 She married Archduke Leopold Salvator of Austria (1863–1931).
 In 1943, one of their sons presented himself as a Carlist claimant in succession to his great-uncle Alfonso Carlos.
 Since this claim comes through a female line, it is rejected by most Carlists:

 However, the newspaper El Cruzado Español, inspired by the aforementioned elements, developed a campaign of agitation and confusion, and was thus disavowed and declared a dissident.
 During those days, an extravagant manifesto appeared, claiming that, with the death of Don Jaime (whose leadership they had not defended during his lifetime), the sole and legitimate heir was the Infanta Archduchess Doña Blanca.
 In Zumárraga and Zaragoza, meetings took place at that time in which Doña Blanca's youngest son, Archduke Carlos Pío, were proclaimed, without further ado.
 These meetings had no impact thanks to the timely intervention of traditionalist figures who were aware of the maneuver.
 In view of this, some of those elements affected to abide by Don Alfonso Carlos.
 Now they deny the validity of his latest dispositions.
 However, any protest or declaration should have been made at that time.
 But in every respect, however veiled, he continued to diverge from the traditionalists afterward.
 On the occasion of Her Imperial and Royal Highness Archduchess Blanca's visit to Spain, this august princess disavowed her own son's candidacy.
 A few years were allowed to pass for this to be forgotten, and then the attack was resumed. (...)
 For Blanca to have a right to the throne as the closest female to the last reigning male, all Bourbon lines would have to be completely evacuated, or at least incapacitated, a situation quite different from reality.